dimi-fn/Various-Data-Science-Scripts/SEO/README.md

 ## Keyword Attributes
 Keywords *research plan* regarding: `search volume`, `relevance`, and `competition`.

 **1) Relevance**: Relevant Keywords: Put yourself in the customers' shoes to discover their *intent* and understand their *customer behaviour*.
-In this way, you will find out which keywords might be relevant to your product/service. e.g., if you sell cars or bicycles, don't just focus on the keyword "car"/"bicycle" (this is what everybody includes in their car/bicycle websites anyway).
+In this way, you will find out which keywords might be relevant to your product/service. e.g., if you sell cars or bicycles, don't just focus on the keyword "car"/"bicycle" (this is what everybody would include in their car/bicycle websites anyway).
 You should write about the specific brands you sell as well as other car/bicycle attributes.
 Successfully targeted descriptive keywords will help rank your website higher than the generic ones.

 <br>